Singh2236/SpringProject/example2/README.md

 ```

 - Create three pakages naming - beans, config and main
-- Inside bean package create a Class called <span style="color:orange">'vehicle'</span>.
+- Inside bean package create a Class called 'vehicle'.
 This class will look like the following code.

 ```java
 package org.navi.beans;